 The other side of it, I guess, is also things like the pressure that’s on people.
 In theory, our work is meant to be getting easier and we’re all meant to be having so much technology that we spend half our time in leisure and all that sort of stuff.
 But in fact, the reality is work’s becoming more intense for many people and that’s partly as a consequence of things like globalisation.
 And globalisation means that all these organisations are trying to be competitive globally and then that means that they’ve got to sort of put more pressure on people.
 So, there’s those sorts of bigger picture factors as well that play a role in the quality of work.

 Ginger: And I know myself, Sharon, as a freelancer that the technology can almost own you in a kind of a way because you’re constantly, if you let yourself, responding to [05:00] emails, responding to messages and so forth whereas I think, before mobile phones, you finished at five and that was it.
 You didn’t start work again until you went into the office the next day.

-Sharon: Yeah, and this is actually a phenomenon that we refer to as like an ‘always-on’ culture.
+Professor Sharon Parker: Yeah, and this is actually a phenomenon that we refer to as like an ‘always-on’ culture.
 And you’re exactly right that when mobile phones became very prevalent, one of the advantages is you can do your work from anywhere.
 One of the disadvantages is that you’re sort of sometimes expected to then do your work from anywhere at any time, and you’re expected to sort of be always on.